 US stock indices slump

-All three US equity indices that we review in this weekly series rose in the week to September 11, 2015, after having slumped in the previous week.
-The S&P 500 Index, tracked by the SPDR S&P 500 ETF (SPY) and the iShares Core S&P 500 ETF (IVV), rose 2.1%.
-The Dow Jones Industrial Average (DJIA), tracked by the SPDR Dow Jones Industrial Average ETF (DIA), rose 2.0% week-over-week.
-Among the three, the NASDAQ rose the most, and was up by 3.0% last week.
+All three US equity indices that we review in this weekly series slumped in the week ended September 4, 2015, after rising the previous week.
+The S&P 500 index, tracked by the SPDR S&P 500 ETF (SPY) and the iShares Core S&P 500 ETF (IVV), fell 3.4%.
+The Dow Jones Industrial Average (DJIA), tracked by the SPDR Dow Jones Industrial Average ETF (DIA), fell 3.2% week-over-week.
+Among the three, the NASDAQ fell the least, down by 3.0% last week.

-This series will cover the developments in the primary and secondary markets for high yield debt and leveraged loans.
-We will begin with developments in the high yield primary market issuance.
+This series will cover the developments in the primary and secondary markets for high-yield debt and leveraged loans.
+We’ll start with developments in the high-yield primary market issuance.